edgardotes/edgardotes.github.io/_pages/about.md

 [Español abajo]

-**Welcome!**
 I’m Edgar Dolores-Tesillos, a Postdoctoral Researcher at the Universität Bern, specializing in atmospheric science.
-My work delves into the intricate dynamics of large-scale atmospheric processes and their surface weather impacts.
+My work delves into the intricate dynamics of large-scale atmospheric processes and their impact on surface weather.

 I completed my PhD at the Institute of Meteorology at the Free University of Berlin, where I honed my skills in analyzing atmospheric circulation patterns and managing large ensembles of climate models.
-My research explored how climate warming influences the structure and behavior of intense extratropical cyclones.
+My research explored how climate warming influences the structure and behaviour of intense extratropical cyclones.
 I completed my Bachelor's and Master's degrees in Mexico, which laid the foundation for my passion for atmospheric science.
 On this site, I share updates on my research and current projects, which focus on:
 Extratropical cyclones and their evolving dynamics.